 Performance review forms summarize ongoing conversations and provide a record of past performance and expectations moving forward.

-MIT's Performance and Development Review web-based tool is currently available for use in specific MIT areas.
+MIT's online Performance Review Form is currently available for use in specific MIT areas.
 Check with your Human Resources Officer (HRO) to find out if your department is using this tool.
-Other areas should refer to the guidelines below.
+Other areas should use the forms below.

 A series of brief paragraphs in which appraisers provide detailed assessments of employee performance in particular categories, such as major accomplishments, areas of exceptional performance, areas that require improvement, and goals and expectations for the following year.